minling/more-vowels-web-0615-public/README.md

 5. Write a method that returns whether a given letter is a vowel without checking equality, or the use of `if`, using an array of vowels.

-6. Write a method that returns weather a given letter is a vower using the ternary operator.
+6. Write a method that returns whether a given letter is a vower using the ternary operator.

 7. Write a method that will evaluate a string and return the first vowel found in the string, if any.